Benjamin-Lee/viroiddb/content/pages/about.md

   <summary>How often will ViroidDB be updated? </summary>

-Should new viroid-like RNAs classes be discovered, we hope to add them automatically on (at least) a yearly basis.
-If you feel an update is required, please contact us or perform the update yourself by submitting it as a pull request in the GitHub repository.
+Should new viroid-like RNAs classes be discovered, we hope to add them on (at least) a yearly basis.
+If you believe an update is required, please contact us or perform the update yourself by creating a pull request with the update in the ViroidDB GitHub repository.
 </details>